MV Ventura: Ship history

-Propulsion system failure (2022)
+During the COVID-19 pandemic in 2020, the vessel spent some time moored off Bournemouth and Teignmouth.

 On 6 February 2022 at approximately 18.30 Ventura suffered a power and propulsion failure about 40 nmi south of Plymouth in the English Channel.
-This failure was at the end of a 35 day cruise to the Caribbean.
+This failure was at the end of a 35-day cruise to the Caribbean.
 After 10 minutes lighting was restored and the main engines were restarted after a further 20 minutes.
 The ship then continued to Southampton docking around 0600 on 7 February at Ocean Terminal without incident.
-During the 30 minute failure the vessel drifted beam on to the prevailing westerlies at around 4 kn.
+During the 30-minute failure the vessel drifted beam on to the prevailing westerlies at around 4 kn.

-Luggage Incident

 On 4 June 2022 a forklift, operated by the Port of Southampton, dropped a luggage cart into the Solent while attempting to lift it from the vessel.
 Two ship's tenders were launched to retrieve the luggage, unfortunately a small number of bags could not be recovered.

-Norovirus outbreak

 In May 2024, while on a cruise to the Canary Islands, several hundred people were taken ill on board as a result of an outbreak of norovirus.

-2020 pandemic

-During the 2020 coronavirus layoff, the vessel spent some time moored off Bournemouth and Teignmouth.